Many game developers believe that there are no minimum legal wages or conditions which apply to them in Australia. This is not true.

 If you have signed an employment agreement with wages lower than this, that agreement may be illegal.
 If this is happening to you, speak to your union.

-Do I need a tertiary qualification?
+So I need a university degree?

 If you have a TAFE diploma or other qualification, you can still be covered.